Model-theoretic properties of nilpotent groups and Lie algebras: Preliminaries

 \begin{defn} A \textit{Lie algebra} $L$ over a field $\F$ is a vector space $L$ over $\F$ equipped with a binary operation $[\cdot,\cdot]:L\times L\to L$, called a \textit{Lie bracket}, satisfying the following properties for every $a,b,c\in L$ and $\mu \in \F$: \begin{itemize}\itemsep3pt \item $[a,a] = 0$; (Alternativity) \item $\brac{a+b}{c} = \brac{a}{c}+\brac{b}{c}$, (Bilinearity) \\ $\brac{a}{b+c} = \brac{a}{b}+\brac{a}{c}$,\\ $[\mu a,b]=\mu[a,b]=[a, \mu b]$; \item $\brac{a}{\brac{b}{c}}+\brac{b}{\brac{c}{a}}+\brac{c}{\brac{a}{b}}=0$.
 (Jacobi identity) \end{itemize} \end{defn}

 It follows that the Lie bracket is antisymmetric, that is, $[a,b]=-[b,a]$ for all $a,b\in L$.
 This follows by using alternativity and bilinearity to evaluate $[a+b,a+b]$.
 Indeed, if the characteristic of $\F$ is not $2$, then alternativity and antisymmetry are equivalent.
-The Jacobi identity and antisymmetry further imply the following useful identities. \begin{itemize} \item[$\circ$] $[a,[b,c]]=[[a,b],c]+[b,[a,c]]$. \item[$\circ$] $[[b,c],a]=[[b,a],c]+[b,[c,a]]$. \end{itemize}

-The first bullet point, for example, can be viewed as saying that for $a \in L$, the map $\delta_{a}: L \to L$ defined by $\delta_{a}(x) = [a,x]$ satisfies the Leibniz rule (with respect to `multiplication' given by the Lie bracket) or, in other words, $\delta_{a}$ is a derivation on $L$.